 Citrix Hypervisor storage targets are called storage repositories (SRs).
 A storage repository stores Virtual Disk Images (VDIs), which contains the contents of a virtual disk.
 SRs are flexible, with built-in support for IDE, SATA, SCSI, and SAS drives that are locally connected, and iSCSI, NFS, SAS, and Fibre Channel remotely connected.
 The SR and VDI abstractions allow advanced storage features such as thin provisioning, VDI snapshots, and fast cloning to be exposed on storage targets that support them.

 Each Citrix Hypervisor host can use multiple SRs and different SR types simultaneously.
 These SRs can be shared between hosts or dedicated to particular hosts.
 Shared storage is pooled between multiple hosts within a defined resource pool.
-A shared SR must be network accessible to each host.
-All hosts in a single resource pool must have at least one shared SR.
+A shared SR must be network accessible to each host in the pool.
+All hosts in a single resource pool must have at least one shared SR. Shared storage cannot be shared between multiple pools.

 For more information about how to operate with SRs, see Configure storage.